Pauline de Ahna

 Pauline Maria de Ahna (4 February 1863 – 13 May 1950), also known as Pauline Strauss, was a German operatic soprano and the wife of composer Richard Strauss.
 Her singing career was closely tied to her husband's career as a conductor and composer.
 From 1890 until 1894 she was committed to the Staatskapelle Weimar and from 1894 until 1897 she was committed to the Bavarian State Opera, during which times her husband was the principal conductor of those theaters.
 She also sang with her husband conducting at the Bayreuth Festival and in the world premiere of his first opera Guntram.
-Other houses at which performed included the Berlin State Opera, La Monnaie, and the Liceu.
+Other houses at which she performed included the Berlin State Opera, La Monnaie, and the Liceu.
 Her repertoire included leading roles in the operas of Beethoven, Humperdinck, Mozart, von Weber, and Wagner.
 After she gave birth to their son Franz Strauss in 1897 she retired from the opera stage.
 She thereafter continued to periodically perform in concerts of her husband's music, particularly Lieder.
 Strauss credited her as his muse for many of his compositions, including the title role in Salome, the Countess Madeleine in Capriccio, and the Four Last Songs among others.